purpleidea/flabbergast/flabbergast-manual.md

 Templates can be made from scratch or from existing templates.
 Frames can be made from scratch, by instantiating templates, the fricassée `Select` operations, or the `Append` expression.
 Scalar values can be distilled from frames using the fricassée `Reduce` operation.
 Scalar values can be manipulated a number of ways not shown in the diagram.

+### TypeOf Expression
+The `TypeOf` expression allows type-directed lookup.
+This operation gets the type of a value.
+Rather than return that value as a string or type type, it performs a lookup so that a user-defined value is returned.

+For instance, `TypeOf "x"` will perform a lookup for `str` and return whatever value that is.
+The name of the variable looked up is the same as the types but lower case.

+The expression takes an optional prefix specified using `With`: `TypeOf "x" With foo` would resolve to `foo.str`

+This allows the `TypeOf` expression to change the semantics as desired.
+For instance, here is a case where direct comparison is desired:

+    type_id : { bin : 0  bool : 1  int : 2  float :  3  frame : 4  null : 5  str : 6  template : 7 }
+    are_x_and_y_the_same_type : TypeOf x With type_id == TypeOf y With type_id

+Suppose we want to know if a type can be converted to an SQL literal:

+    has_sql_literal : { bin : True  bool : True  int : True float :  True  frame : False  null : True  str : True  template : False }
+    can_x_be_an_sql_literal : TypeOf has_sql_literal With x

+We can even be craftier and convert a value by lookup:

+    create_sql_literal : {
+      bin : Template { value : provider.blob_start & utils_lib.bin_to_hex_str(input, uppercase : True) & provider.blob_end }
+      bool : Template { value : If input Then "true" Else "false" }
+      int : Template { value : input To Str }
+      float :  Template { value : input To Str }
+      frame : Template { value : Error "Cannot convert frame to SQL." }
+      null : Template { value : "NULL" }
+      str :  Template { value : provider.quote_start & utils_lib.str_escape(input, transformations : provider.transformations) & provider.quote_end }
+      template :  Template { value : Error "Cannot convert template to SQL." }
+    }
+    value : (TypeOf x With create_sql_literal)(input : x)

+That is, use `TypeOf` to find a function-like template and then call it on the value.

 ### Miscellaneous

 The `Let` expression allows binding a value to a new name.
 For example, `Let a : 3 In a * a`.
 This is a convenient way to eliminate common subexpressions.
 Be advised that the normal short-circuiting rules do not apply: all the values in the expression must be evaluated first.
 Multiple attributes can be bound at once (_e.g._, `Let a : 3, b : 4 In a * a + b * b`).